javaDeveloper87/aws-modern-application-workshop/README.md

 **NOTE:** After reading the description below, choose the programming language of your choice and follow that link to full instructions to complete this tutorial.
 You will clone a specific branch of this repository for complete instructions, **not** this master branch where only a description of the workshop exists.

-# Build a Modern Application on AWS
+# Build a Modern Application on AWS c

 ![mysfits-welcome](/images/mysfits-welcome.png)